 The middle of 1973, the wives of company #1 members formed the Ladies Auxiliary.
 These ladies would provide support to the department during any fire or for events.
 At fires, the Ladies Auxiliary would get coffee, water, food or anything that would be needed at the scene.
 In September of 1980, the wives of Company #2 joined the wives of Company #1 to form today’s Ladies Auxiliary.

-In 1975 with Sandy Weinberg chief, a Ford Young 1500-gallon pumper was purchased for Company 1 as Engine 10 and the Mudder was assigned to the Auxiliary Fire Department.
+In 1975 with Sandy Weinberg as Cchief, a Ford Young 1500-gallon pumper was purchased for Company 1 as Engine 10 and the Mudder was assigned to the Auxiliary Fire Department.
 At the same time, New Jersey State legislation was in the talks of making all fire apparatus more visible.
 To comply with the expected law, and to save the taxpayers money down the line for improvements, the Ford Young was painted yellow.
 The law was never passed, but Company 1 adopted the new color as their color scheme.

 In 1976 the Verona Fire Department Training Center, located on Commerce Court, was built by the firefighters on Township property with funds from generous residents and businesses.
 Verona Mayor Jerome Greco and the town council advised the Verona #2 Rescue Squad and the Verona Ambulance Unit to merge into one unit.
 They felt this was necessary due to the duplication of purchasing and fund raising and that it would be in the best interest of the two organizations as well as for the Verona residents.
 The organizations were given six months to accomplish this.
 They were advised if not completed in that time frame the Mayor and Council would set the terms for the merger.
 After eight months of meetings and deliberations, many of which were very heated, the two organizations presented a plan for their merger which was to become effective on January 1, 1977.
 After the merger, the new organization, known as the Verona Rescue Squad, took up residence in the former home of the Ambulance Unit at 12 Church Street.
-In 1978 the building was expanded with a three bay addition to house all the Rescue Squad vehicles.
-The Borough of Verona changed its name to “The Township of Borough of Verona”, to take advantage of federal funding.
-Today, it is known as “The Township of Verona”.

-Insurance coverage for sickness or injury of the members was initiated on March 3, 1976.
-In 1981 with Dave Brooks chief, a Pierce Arrow, a 1500 gallon Pumper equipped with a foam firefighting system, was purchased for Company 1 as Engine 11.
-In 1984 with Joe Gardener chief, an LTI (Ladder Tower Inc.) and Conestoga Custom Products ladder truck, with an 85 foot aerial ladder platform “Quint”, was purchased for Company 2 as Truck 12, and firehouse 2 was upgraded with new heating system, a new apparatus room floor and new doors to allow the new apparatus in the building.
+In 1981 with Dave Brooks as Chief, a Pierce Arrow, a 1500 gallon Pumper equipped with a foam firefighting system, was purchased for Company 1 as Engine 11.
+In 1984 with Joe Gardener as Chief, an LTI (Ladder Tower Inc.) and Conestoga Custom Products ladder truck, with an 85 foot aerial ladder platform “Quint”, was purchased for Company 2 as Truck 12, and firehouse 2 was upgraded with new heating system, a new apparatus room floor and new doors to allow the new apparatus in the building.

-In 1986 a used, 15 passenger van was donated by Schering-Plough Company and was put in service by chief Arnold Zipf as a command vehicle equipped with multiple radios and a breathing air cascade system.
+In 1986 a used, 15 passenger van was donated by Schering-Plough Company and was put in service by Chief Arnold Zipf as a command vehicle equipped with multiple radios and a breathing air cascade system.
 In 1990 the command vehicle was replaced by Chief Jeff Hayes with a Chevrolet, 4 wheel drive, Suburban and the cascade system was mounted in the rear hose bed of the 1973 American La France pumper.
-In 1991 with Rich Luzzi chief, a BECK 1500-gallon pumper with an 800-gallon water tank was purchased for Company 2 as Engine 14.
+In 1991 with Rich Luzzi as Chief, a BECK 1500-gallon pumper with an 800-gallon water tank was purchased for Company 2 as Engine 14.

 The Verona Firefighters Insurance Association was created on July 10, 1991 to improve and administer the insurance coverage begun in 1976.

-On July 17, 1999 with Larry Burdett chief, a Pierce Lance, a 2000 gallon pumper equipped with a breathing air cascade system, was put in service for Company 1 as Engine 10, and the fire department celebrated its is 90 years of continuous service.
+On July 17, 1999 with Larry Burdett as Chief, a Pierce Lance, a 2000 gallon pumper equipped with a breathing air cascade system, was put in service for Company 1 as Engine 10, and the fire department celebrated its is 90 years of continuous service.
 The Ford Young was put into reserve status as Engine 16.

 In 2003, The Fire Department reactivated the Auxiliary Fire Department.
 The Auxiliary Department’s purpose was to allow people under 18 or a student in college who could not meet the requirements for membership the opportunity to take part in the Department’s functions.
 They could not take part in direct firefighting operations, but assisted the firefighters when need be.
 The Department is still active and has been one of the best providers of future firefighters.